Baha-Abdelatif/Air-Quality-App/README.md

 ```

-in the root project folder to install some dependencies.
+In the root project folder to install some dependencies.
 Finally, you need a web server (such as Apache or NGNINX) with PHP (min.
 8.2.^) to run this application.

 ## Usage